 As medicine and technology advance, the aging population is swelling.
 The 2010 census showed that people aged 65 and older comprised 13% of the population, with that number expected to rise to 20% by 2050.
-The fastest growing age group are those people aged 86 and older.
-This means the number of those living in assisted or long term facilities will increase, increasing the risk for elder abuse.
+The fastest-growing age group is those people aged 86 and older.
+This means the number of those living in assisted or long-term facilities will increase, increasing the risk for elder abuse.
 A Chicago nursing home abuse attorney can help to better understand elder abuse.

 What is elder abuse?